openstack/nova/doc/source/contributor/api-ref-guideline.rst

 In addition, the following explanations should be described.

-- Condition each normal response code is returned
-  (If there are multiple normal response codes.)
+- Conditions under which each normal response code is returned (If there are multiple normal response codes.)
-- Condition each error response code is returned
+- Conditions under which each error response code is returned

 Parameters
 ----------